-The entry for permission for ethylene oxide in the Table to clause 14 as a sterilising agent ceased to have effect on 30 September 2003 so this permission will be deleted.
+The entry for permission for ethylene oxide in the Table to clause 14 as a sterilising agent ceased to have effect on 30 September 2003.
+This permission was removed as part of Proposal P302 - Minor Amendments Omnibus VI, which was gazetted on 5 October 2006, so no longer needs to be removed as part of this Proposal.